traefik/hub-helm-chart/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Yes, I updated the tests accordingly
 - [ ] Yes, I ran `make test` and all the tests passed
+- [ ] Yes, I bumped the alpha version of the Chart.

 <!--
 HOW TO WRITE A GOOD PULL REQUEST?